Epidemiologist

 Working hours in a research setting are typically 9am to 5pm, Monday to Friday, although you may need to be flexible.
 Evening or weekend work may be a feature of work in a clinical setting.

-Some opportunities exist for part-time work or job sharing.
+Some opportunities exist for part-time, flexible or hybrid work.

 What to expect